Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 So here's my Trouble: _**My brainwashing didn't stick.
 Now, Time Brigade wants to finish the job**_.

+### Not just your character!

+Recall that both your Continuum Indirection and the Continuum itself also have a High Concept, a Trouble, etc.

+They are created pretty much like your character's – the only exception is that the Continuum's Trouble is always _**The Continuum is Fragile**_.

+### Compels

 ![](/assets/Comic0-0-1.png)

 Similarly, a few examples of how Snowball could be Compelled: